abhiTronix/vidgear/README.md

 For security, NetGear also supports easy access to ZeroMQ's powerful, smart & secure Security Layers, that enables strong encryption on data, and unbreakable authentication between the Server and the Client with the help of custom certificates/keys and brings easy, standardized privacy and authentication for distributed systems over the network.

-Best of all, NetGear can robustly handle Multiple Servers at once, thereby providing access to seamless Live Streams of the various device in a network at the same time.
+Best of all, NetGear can robustly handle Multiple Servers devices at once, thereby providing access to seamless Live Streaming of the multiple device in a network at the same time.

 **NetGear as of now seamlessly supports three ZeroMQ messaging patterns:**